team401/robotvibecoder/README.md

 2. Generate a mechanism using that config:

-After the config has been editted to your satisfaction, generate Java IO code from that config:
+After the config has been edited to your satisfaction, generate Java IO code from that config:

 ```sh
 robotvibecoder generate --config config.json